yuchenwu73/yuchenwu73.github.io/contents/home.md

 ycwu73[at]163.com or ycwu[at]aust.edu.cn

 ### Education
-- 09/2025 - 07/2028(expected) &nbsp; M.Eng., Institute of Intelligent Computing, University of Electronic Science and Technology of China, Chengdu, China.
+- 09/2025 - 07/2028(expected) &nbsp; M.Eng., Institute of Intelligent Computing, University of Electronic Science and Technology of China, Chengdu, China
-- 09/2021 - 07/2025(expected) &nbsp; B.Eng., School of Computer Science and Engineering, Anhui University of Science and Technology, Huainan, China.
+- 09/2021 - 07/2025(expected) &nbsp; B.Eng., School of Computer Science and Engineering, Anhui University of Science and Technology, Huainan, China

 ### Research Interests